 The Southern Cross is a representation of New Zealand’s sky.
 New Zealand and other nations in the Southern Hemisphere can see the Southern Cross constellation that this is meant to symbolize.

 The Union Jack represents the close relationship between New Zealand and the United Kingdom, as well as New Zealand’s past as a colony of Great Britain.

-- The flags of Australia and New Zealand are similar and both feature a blue background including a Union Jack, the Southern Cross constellation.
+- The flags of Australia and New Zealand are similar and both feature a blue background including a Union Jack and the Southern Cross constellation.

 The majority of people in New Zealand were Christians nearly 48% of the population.
-Adherents of Christianity includes the Roman Catholic Church and the Anglican Church,
+Adherents of Christianity include the Roman Catholic Church and the Anglican Church,

 Other minority religions that had a significant presence in New Zealand were Hinduism, Buddhism, Islam, and Judaism.

 A small population of the Maori people still practiced the traditional Maori religion.

 New Zealand's seasons are the opposite of the northern hemisphere's - summer starts in December, autumn in March, winter in June, and spring in September.